sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 We're making the same kind of leap.
 We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10<sup>11</sup> lines of code for the world's most demanding software teams, and now we're hard at work making Sourcegraph even smarter.

-Today, we're releasing [Sourcegraph 4.0](/blog/release/4.0).
-Sourcegraph 4.0 is the first step toward Sourcegraph becoming a code intelligence platform, and is available today.
-The release includes over a dozen updates and new features that make answering questions *about* code as easy as searching for matching lines *in* code.
+Today, we're releasing [Sourcegraph 4.0](/blog/release/4.0), the first step toward Sourcegraph becoming a code intelligence platform.

-We're also launching [Sourcegraph Cloud:](/blog/enterprise-cloud) secure, scalable, dedicated Sourcegraph instances on the cloud.
+We're also launching [Sourcegraph Cloud](/blog/enterprise-cloud): secure, scalable, dedicated Sourcegraph instances on the cloud.
 Sourcegraph Cloud is the best way to start using Sourcegraph on your organization's code.
-[Sign up now](https://signup.sourcegraph.com/).
+[Sign up now.](https://signup.sourcegraph.com/).